Understanding Your GACE® Scores

 Assessment of Sign Communication-American Sign Language (ASC-ASL)

 The ASC-ASL test is assigned ratings of 1 to 5, with 5 being the highest score.
-The passing score is Level 3.
+The passing score is Level 3 or higher.

 Certificate Upgrade Assessments (Curriculum and Instruction, Instructional Technology)